s373r/course-rust-by-examples/README.md

 > ℹ️ Cargo projects cannot be named leading from a digit

-To create a new chapter-related subfolder, please use the following format: `cargo new N_name --name name`
+To create a new chapter-related subfolder, please use the following format: `cargo new N_name --name _N_name`

 #### Quick commands